visactivities/visactivities.github.io/index.md

 ## Papers:

 We are delighted to present the paper that have been accepted to the workshop :
+You can download a full archive with all the paper at [this link](papers/2020-Vis-activities-Archive.zip).

 * [Data Crafting: Exploring Data Through Craft And Play Nathalie Alexandra Vladis, Aspen K. Hopkins, Arvind Satyanarayan](papers/3670-Hopkins-Aspen-1column.pdf)
 * [Design Sprints for Online and On-Campus Visualization Courses -  Johanna Beyer, Hanspeter Pfister](papers/9456-Beyer-Johanna.pdf)